git/git.github.io/rev_news/drafts/edition-15.md

 wants to take a close look at what the vendors are doing, the SFC can help them.

+After that SubmitGit was discussed as well as ways to make it easier for people who are not yet Git developers to contribute.
+TravisCI which can be used to automatically test pull requests that are submitted on GitHub was also discussed at the same time.

+It appeared that it would be good to also be able to test pull requests on Windows machines but TravisCI doesn't support Windows yet.
+To help on this GitLab CEO, Sytse Sijbrandij, offered to let the project use GitLab CI which supports Linux, OSX and Windows.

+Various subjects were then discussed a bit, like case insensitive refnames and filenames, submodules and Git on Celph which is a file system for computer clusters.

+A mix of long time and quite new Git contributors, along with people from Git related projects and companies attended.
+Overall it was a very pleasant event.

 <!---
 ### Reviews